tarting/pysotope/README.md

 |   ... | ... | ... | ... | ... | ... | ... | ... |
 |   120 | 0.0 | 0.2 | 0.0 | 0.5 | 0.3 | 0.2 | 0.0 |

-Where the the index of the data columns is specified in the spec_file, in this case with ```pd.read_[filetype](<file>, index_col=0)``` index of m49 is 0 and m56 is 6.
+Where the index of the data columns is specified in the spec-file, in this case with ```pd.read_[filetype](<file>, index_col=0)``` index of m49 is 0 and m56 is 6.
 There can be any number of columns in the datafile as long as it is indexed correctly.